l473n7dR34m/Xherpa/README.md

 ### Appearance
 A fully customisable interface layer allowing live theming, skin randomisation, and user preset saving.
-Themes are designed for clarity and subtle contrast — suitable for both light and dark workspaces.
+Themes are designed for clarity and subtle contrast, suitable for both light and dark workspaces.

 **Features**
 - Choose Skin – load from built-in visual presets